An implementation of basic multi-factor authentication (MFA) for django projects

 DEFAULT_FROM_EMAIL = "my email@example.com"(the email address you want MFA messages to come from)

-LOGIN_REDIRECT_URL = 'my_view_name'(the default view users are sent to after they authenticate)
+LOGIN_REDIRECT_URL = 'my_login_view_name'(the view users are sent to if they are not authenticated)

 INSTALLED_APPS = [ ... 'simplemfa' ]